thomvaill/log4brains/README.md

 - [Acknowledgments](#acknowledgments)
 - [License](#license)

-## 📣 BETA version: feedback is welcome!
+## 📣 Beta version: your feedback is welcome!

 At this stage, Log4brains is just a few months old and was designed only based on my needs and my past experiences with ADRs.
 But I am convinced that this project can benefit a lot of teams.